String Representation Based on Substring Equation Systems: Constructing an SES from Suffixient Sets

-By Corollary~\ref{cor:equiv_classes_are_chars}, the equivalence classes of $\equiv_\chi$ coincide with the character classes of $w$.
-Thus, it suffices to store (i) the equivalence relation $\equiv_\chi$ itself and (ii) a mapping from each equivalence class to its character, which can be done by storing one representative position (e.g., the leftmost occurrence) for each character.
-Since $\sigma(w)\le \chi(w)$, this mapping takes $O(\chi(w))$ words, so it remains to show that $\equiv_\chi$ can be represented in $O(\chi(w))$ space.
+By \Cref{cor:equiv_classes_are_chars}, the equivalence classes of $\equiv_\chi$ coincide with the character classes of $w$.
+Thus, it suffices to store (i) the equivalence relation $\equiv_\chi$ itself and (ii) a mapping from each equivalence class to its character.
+The latter can be done by storing one representative position (e.g., the leftmost occurrence) for each character, and since $\sigma(w)\le \chi(w)$, this mapping takes $O(\chi(w))$ words, so it remains to show that $\equiv_\chi$ can be represented in $O(\chi(w))$ space.

-The equivalence relation can be encoded as a reverse compacted trie of the following set of strings: $\{ x^R\mid xc \in \sre(w),\, c\in \Sigma \}$, where each node corresponding to $x^R$ stores the leftmost occurrences of the super-maximal right extensions $\{ xc \mid xc\in \sre(w),\, c\in \Sigma \}$, and each edge is labeled by its length.
-Figure~\ref{fig:trie_example} shows an example of this trie representation.
+The equivalence relation can be encoded as a reverse compacted trie of the following set of strings: $\{ x^R\mid xc \in \sre(w),\, c\in \Sigma \}$, where each node corresponding to $x^R$ stores the leftmost occurrences of the super-maximal right extensions $\{ xc \mid xc\in \sre(w),\, c\in \Sigma \}$, and each edge is labeled by its length. \Cref{fig:trie_example} shows an example of this trie representation.
 It is clear that the size of the trie is $O(\chi)$.
 For any two super-maximal right extensions $yxc$ and $zxc'$, the positions corresponding to the respective occurrences of $x$ in the leftmost occurrences of $yxc$ and $zxc'$ can be determined from the information in the nodes, and the lengths of the paths.
 Thus, the equivalence relation can be retrieved.

 We next show how to encode this trie as an SES.
 Fix an arbitrary ordering of children at each trie node, and consider the resulting depth-first traversal order according to this child ordering.
 In that order, list all super-maximal right extensions by visiting each node and collecting the extensions associated with that node.
-For each consecutive pair in the list, we add one substring-equality constraint as in Definition~\ref{def:chi_equivalence}, using the common-suffix substring induced by the lowest common ancestor of the corresponding nodes.
-This produces exactly $\chi(w)-1$ substring-equality constraints.
-We also add $\sigma(w)$ character-assignment constraints, one for each distinct character.
-Figure~\ref{fig:ses_example} shows an example of the resulting SES.
+For each consecutive pair in the list, we add one substring-equality constraint as in \Cref{def:chi_equivalence}, using the common-suffix substring induced by the lowest common ancestor of the corresponding nodes.
+This produces $\chi(w)-1$ substring-equality constraints.
+As mentioned above, we also add $\sigma(w)$ character-assignment constraints, one for each distinct character. \Cref{fig:ses_example} shows an example of the resulting SES.

 It remains to argue that these constraints induce the same position equivalence as $\equiv_\chi$.
 Take any two entries in the list and consider the common suffix $x$ determined by their lowest common ancestor.
 Among entries between them in list order, every adjacent pair yields a constraint whose associated common suffix has $x$ as a suffix.
 Therefore, by applying transitivity along this chain of adjacent pairs, the induced position-equivalence relation makes corresponding positions in the two occurrences of $x$ equivalent.
 In other words, corresponding positions in the two occurrences of $x$ belong to the same equivalence class.
 Hence the SES implies all equalities of $\equiv_\chi$.
 Thus, we obtain an SES of size $\chi(w)-1+\sigma(w) \in O(\chi(w))$ that represents $w$.